pyOpenSci/python-package-guide/index.md

 It does several things:

 1. it provides an overview of the various elements of a Python package
-2. it provides and overview of tools to create Python packages and recommends best practices
+2. it provides an overview of tools to create Python packages and recommends best practices
 3. it provides end-to-end tutorials to get you on your way creating a package

 ```{toctree}